Talk, Judge, Cooperate: Gossip-Driven Indirect Reciprocity in Self-Interested LLM Agents

 \section{Prompts}

-All prompts in our experiments follow a common structure and can be classified into three categories: rule prompt, action prompt and gossip prompt (Figure~\ref{fig:agent_llm}).
-The rule prompt provides background information about the game environment, including the game rules, information flow, response format, and other relevant details.
-The action prompt guides the agent in selecting actions based on its current observation, private history, and, when available, public gossip.
-The gossip prompt instructs the agent on how to generate gossip messages based on its observations of other agents' actions.
-We provide prompts for each game below.
+All prompts in our experiments follow a common structure and can be classified into three categories: rule prompts, action prompts, and gossip prompts (Figure~\ref{fig:agent_llm}).
+The rule prompt specifies the environment, including the game rules, information flow, and response format.
+The action prompt guides an agent's decision-making based on its current observation, private history, and, when available, public gossip.
+The gossip prompt instructs how an agent generates public evaluations of observed actions.

 Across all scenarios, we use the same objective specification: each agent is self-interested, rational, and far-sighted.
 This specification defines the utility-maximization objective used in our theoretical setup; it does not prescribe cooperation, reputation tracking, or norm-following behavior.
 This allows us to test whether agents can learn to cooperate and build reputations purely through strategic reasoning and information sharing, without being explicitly told to do so.
 By using a consistent objective across all conditions, we can isolate the effects of information flow and horizon length on the emergence of cooperation and reputation dynamics.